-I went to college to be Michelle Pfeiffer from the movie, Dangerous Minds.
-My plan was Boston; their educational superhero just needed a few more classes and then she would be on her way.
-Yet right before graduation, I met my future husband and so I took a job in Columbia, SC instead.
-The principal at the time told me he had enough inner city for me right there, and if the husband and I didn’t work out, I could always go to Boston later.
-He must have laughed to himself after our interview; he had just hired a very confident twenty-two year old white girl from small town Tennessee that got her degree from a college nicknamed “The Country Club of the South.”
-I was the fifth teacher that class had seen in four months; one teacher had a mental breakdown; and I was the one that survived.
+Eventually I attended college, planning to be Michelle Pfeiffer from the movie, Dangerous Minds.
+My plan involved unleashing my educational superpowers on Boston.
+Yet right before graduation, I took a job in Columbia, SC instead.
+The principal at the time told me he had enough inner city for me right there, and I could always go to Boston later.
+He must have laughed to himself after our interview; he had just hired an overly confident twenty-two year old from Tennessee that got her degree from a college nicknamed “The Country Club of the South.”
+I was the fifth teacher that class had seen in four months; one teacher had a mental breakdown; I was the one who survived.

 Today I spend most of my time teaching English to middle schoolers.
 On the side, I also teach orchestral strings and hold a referral role on a real estate team.
 Throw in the underlying constant role of single parent and well, it’s a whirlwind!
 It’s worth every. single. twirl.
 I could fill in lots of blanks, but I won’t spill it in our introductions.